 Charming and unassuming, Ghost Town offers enough in the way of laughs to raise anyone's spirits.

 AS IS THE CASE with most great filmmakers, Joel and Ethan Coen produce only two classifications of pictures.
 There's Major Coen, like No Country for Old Men and Fargo, and there's Minor Coen, such as Intolerable Cruelty and The Big Lebowski.
 (And then there's the strange case of Raising Arizona, which looks Minor but is Major every step of the way.)
-Burn After Reading is decidedly Minor Coen, which means that it's still more enjoyable than a lot of the product out there.
+Burn After Reading (*** out of four) is decidedly Minor Coen, which means that it's still more enjoyable than a lot of the product out there.
 With George Clooney and Brad Pitt in full-on clown mode, the film feels as much of an insignificant riff as those Ocean heist flicks, but with the Coens at the helm, it showcases a pitch-black comic sensibility that will either attract or repel moviegoers.

 The memoirs of a recently fired CIA wonk (John Malkovich) accidentally fall into the hands of a pair of idiotic gym employees (Pitt and Frances McDormand).
 Their awkward attempts at blackmail produce a vortex of misunderstandings that also ensnares the ex-CIA suit's aloof wife (Tilda Swinton) and her lover (Clooney), a bundle of energy who enjoys jogging, womanizing and building stuff in his basement (his creation yields one of the film's biggest laughs and will be at the top of most women's Christmas wish lists).